 Have you been charged with domestic violence or assault and battery in Indiana?
 Such charges can have serious consequences.
 If you're convicted, you could be imprisoned for several months or years and be fined thousands of dollars.

 At Hocker & Associates, LLC, we are aware of the serious nature of these charges.
 An accusation of domestic violence can turn your world upside down.
-Our firm's criminal defense lawyers Matthew C. Maples and Brett E. Osborne work hard to defend clients who have been accused of serious crimes.
-Maples and Osborne represent clients from all walks of life, from every age group, background and profession - and know that everyone deserves a second chance.
-Contact us and schedule an appointment at no cost with one of our experienced Indiana domestic violence attorneys.
+Our firm's criminal defense attorney, Brett E. Osborne works hard to defend clients who have been accused of serious crimes.
+Osborne represents clients from all walks of life, from every age group, background and profession – and knows that everyone deserves a second chance.
+Contact us and schedule an appointment at no cost with our experienced Indiana domestic violence attorney.

 We thoroughly understand the various state and federal laws governing domestic violence and assault charges in Indiana.
 We also have years of experience handling such cases in state and federal courts throughout Indiana.

 What are the penalties for a domestic violence or assault conviction?